kevinb22/hex-decimal-converter/README.md

 # hex-decimal-converter
-Basic and simple project for fun.
+Basic and simple project for fun to play around with WindowBuilder and maybe JUnit tests.
 Has two functions:
   1. convert decimal values to hex values (works for negative decimal values by treating them as unsigned numbers).
   2. convert hex values to decimal values.